Serbia Davis Cup team

-The Serbian men's national tennis team represents Serbia in the Davis Cup and the ATP Cup, both tennis competitions.
-Since June 2006, the team has played under the name of Serbia, following the split of Yugoslavia.
+The Serbian men's national tennis team represents Serbia in the Davis Cup and the United Cup, both tennis competitions.
+Serbia has occasionally competed in the Hopman Cup and has previously participated in prestigious tournaments, including the now-defunct World Team Cup and ATP Cup, where they claimed the titles.

+Serbia, as the legal successor, has inherited all the results from the former Yugoslavia and Serbia and Montenegro.
+Since June 2006, the team has played under the name of Serbia, following the split of Serbia and Montenegro.

 Serbia won the Davis Cup title for the first and only time in 2010, defeating France with 3:2 in the final as host nation.
 The team was a runner-up in 2013, when they were defeated by the Czech Republic with 2:3 in the final in Belgrade.
-The team also had three semifinals Davis Cup appearances (in 2011, 2017, and 2021) and four quarterfinals Davis Cup appearances (in 2012, 2015, 2016, and 2019).In 2020, Serbia won the inaugural ATP Cup.
+The team also had four semifinals Davis Cup appearances (in 2011, 2017, 2021, 2023) and four quarterfinals Davis Cup appearances (in 2012, 2015, 2016, 2019).

 Current team

-The following players are representing Serbia in the 2023 Davis Cup qualifying round.
+The following players were called up for the 2025 Davis Cup World Group I tie against Turkey.